 One of the aspects that Day Watch welcomely retains from Night Watch is the wonderfully visually inventive English-language subtitles – Valeri Zolotukhin calls Zhanna Friske a bitch as he throws a raw steak against the wall and the word ‘bitch’ appears in red amid the blood slithering down the wall; when the score for a soccer game is mentioned, we get the numbers ticking over just like the scoreboard on a pitch; the mention of Galina’s murder comes with the words ‘dead’ highlighted in red; words vibrate on the screen as Valeri Zolotukhin plays a drum; and when Konstantin Khabensky asks an air hostess for some mint drops, the words even turn green.

 Timur Bekmambetov has announced a third film in the series, tentatively titled Twilight Watch/Dusk Watch.
-However, Bekmambetov put plans for this on hold to travel to the US to make the action film Wanted (2008), Abraham Lincoln, Vampire Hunter (2012) and the remake of Ben Hur (2016), as well as producing a number of other projects including the animated 9 (2009), the NASA Moon landing/alien possession mockumentary Apollo 18 (2011), the alien invasion film The Darkest Hour (2011), The Snow Queen (2012), Unfriended/Cybernatural (2014) and Hardcore Henry (2015).
+However, Bekmambetov put plans for this on hold to travel to the US to make the action film Wanted (2008), Abraham Lincoln, Vampire Hunter (2012) and the remake of Ben Hur (2016), as well as producing a number of other projects including the animated 9 (2009), the NASA Moon landing/alien possession mockumentary Apollo 18 (2011), the alien invasion film The Darkest Hour (2011), The Snow Queen (2012), Unfriended/Cybernatural (2014), Hardcore Henry (2015) and Unfriended: Dark Web (2018).